OpenStackweb/openinfra-foundation-brand-guide/README.md

 Thanks for checking out the Open Infrastructure Foundation brand guide.
 This site was built using [Catalog](https://docs.catalog.style/).
 Documentation can be found [here](https://docs.catalog.style/).

-**Dependencies**
+**Install Dependencies**

-After installing locally, navigate to the correct directory and install all dependencies.
+After cloning locally, navigate to the correct directory and install all dependencies.

 ```
 yarn